stephennewman/budgenudge/PAYBUDGE_FEATURE_SPEC.md

 ---

 **Ready for development!
-This spec provides comprehensive guidance for implementing PayBudge as BudgeNudge's breakthrough differentiating feature.**
+This spec provides comprehensive guidance for implementing PayBudge as Krezzo's breakthrough differentiating feature.**